-- Papilledema results from mass effect on the retrobulbar optic nerve
+- Papilledema results from mass effect on the retrobulbar optic nerve.

 Benign and Malignant Diseases of the Orbit

 - Well-defined Orbital Masses: Well-circumscribed lesions of the orbit include cavernous hemangioma, neurofibromas, schwannoma, hemangiopericytoma, meningioma, and gliomas.
-Cavernous hemangioma is the most common benign orbital tumour in adults, similar to capillary hemangioma in children.
+Cavernous hemangioma is the most common benign orbital tumor in adults, similar to capillary hemangioma in children.
 Patients present with painless proptosis that is gradually progressive with features of mass indenting the globe, striae in the retina and flattened globe on imaging studies.
 Surgical treatment for en masse removal is advocated.

 - Diffuse Orbital Mass: These lesions usually require a biopsy to confirm the diagnosis.
 They include lymphoma, benign reactive lymphoid hyperplasia, orbital cellulitis, benign or malignant fibrous histiocytoma, neurofibromas, and sarcomas.
-Lymphomas are managed by radiation or chemotherapy, while pseudotumour is treated with steroids and ASA.
+Lymphomas are managed by radiation or chemotherapy, while pseudotumor is treated with steroids and ASA.
 Diffuse orbital masses requiring surgery include lymphangioma, fibrous histiocytoma, and neurofibroma.

-- Thyroid Ophthalmopathy: Many orbital tumours present with proptosis or bulging of the eyeball, the most common cause being thyroid-related immune orbitopathy.
+- Thyroid Ophthalmopathy: Many orbital tumors present with proptosis or bulging of the eyeball, the most common cause being thyroid-related immune orbitopathy.
 There might or might not be laboratory derangements in thyroid function tests.
 Thyroid ophthalmopathy is four to five times more common in women, particularly in their perimenopausal phase.
 History of cigarette smoking might precede a more fulminant course.
 Pathogenesis of the disease is unclear leading to ambiguity in treatment protocols.
 Anterior segment eye complaints are treated with lubricants and topical steroids.
 Resultant glaucoma is managed with topical anti-glaucoma medications.
 Diplopia might need steroids and surgery while proptosis might require steroids, radiation or corrective surgery.

 - Bilateral Masses are either inflammatory lesions such as sarcoid/pseudotumour, or lymphomas.
 Inflammatory lesions constitute an overwhelming majority and are usually tender.

 - Unilateral Masses are notorious and usually require a biopsy to rule out malignancy.
-Benign mixed tumours are painless, gradually progressive masses of the lacrimal gland causing inferior displacement of the globe among patients in their third and fourth decades of life.
+Benign mixed tumors are painless, gradually progressive masses of the lacrimal gland causing inferior displacement of the globe among patients in their third and fourth decades of life.
 They are treated by surgical excision of the mass within its pseudocapsule.